+AHRTI-ASHRAE 1634, Guide for Sustainable Refrigerated Facilities and Refrigeration Systems.
 The objective of the project is to develop a guide for sustainable refrigerated facilities and refrigeration systems.
-Information in the guide will be used for the design of new facilities, expansions, and remodels, as well as to provide guidance on improvements and operating methods that can also be applied to existing facilities.
+Information in the Guide will be used for the design of new facilities, expansions, and remodels, as well as provide guidance on improvements and operating methods that may also be applied to existing facilities.
 This project is ongoing at Massey University.

-This project aims to develop chemical reactivity information on unsaturated fluorocarbon contaminants to help the HVACR industry understand its impact on the performance and reliability of products.
-The results from this work will advance knowledge to support the industry in revising the limits for unsaturated compounds in various refrigerants (including new and reclaimed refrigerants) in operating equipment.
+AHRTI-ASHRAE1641, Effect of Unsaturated Fluorocarbon Contaminants on the Reliability and Performance of HVACR Equipment.
+This project aims at developing chemical reactivity information on unsaturated fluorocarbon contaminants to help the HVACR industry understand its impact on the performance and reliability of products.
+The results from this work will advance knowledge to support the HVACR industry in revising the limits for unsaturated compounds in various refrigerants in operating equipment, as well as new and reclaimed refrigerants.
 This project is ongoing at Spauschus Associates.

-The objective of this research is to develop a new corrosion test, or justify the use of an existing standardized accelerated test, for both all-aluminum tube, and fin and brazed microchannel heat exchangers.
+AHRTI-ASHRAE1645, Development of New Accelerated Corrosion Tests for All-Aluminum Microchannel and Tube and Fin Heat Exchangers.
+The objective of this research is to develop a new corrosion test, or justify the use of an existing standardized accelerated test, for both all-aluminum tube and fin and brazed microchannel heat exchangers.
 This project is ongoing at University of Northern Texas.